 - Red Beacon – 1.43%

 Not surprisingly, a vast majority of residents replied that Google Search is a source for finding a new, local business, making it the single largest source for this task.
-The original response for Facebook was “Facebook Search,” and we anticipated this would yield a small number of results, if any, since Graph Search beta had just been released.
-Upon further inspection, we discovered that many of these responses were counting recommendations from friends on Facebook as a ‘search,’ because they asked for the recommendation.
-More surprising is the number of of responses for Facebook Ads compared to Yahoo! and Bing Advertising platforms.
-Also of interest were how many responses cited Pinterest and Instagram as sources for a new local business.
+The original response for Facebook was “Facebook Search,” and we anticipated this would yield a small number of results, if any since Graph Search beta had just been released.
+Upon further inspection, we discovered that many of these responses counted recommendations from friends on Facebook as a ‘search’ because they asked for the recommendation.
+More surprising is the number of responses for Facebook Ads compared to Yahoo! and Bing Advertising platforms.
+Also interesting was how many responses cited Pinterest and Instagram as sources for a new local business.

 WHAT DFW CONSUMERS EXPECT TO SEE IN A LOCAL SEARCH

 Looking at how consumers report on how they are finding local businesses, we see a diverse array of websites and services used to find businesses.
-So, we wanted to know the answer to, “What is it exactly that these consumers are looking for?”
+So, we wanted to know the answer to, “What exactly are these consumers looking for?”
 Specifically, we wanted to know what a search engine should show.
 This question was designed to gauge how well Google/Bing Local are doing, but showed sudden new importance as Google began rolling out the “Local Carousel” across local business queries.

-As my peer Greg Gifford points out, this carousel is rife with problems.
-One of which is that it requires the user to perform a second click to gain business information such as address, phone number, and directions.
+As my peer Greg Gifford points out, this carousel has problems.
+One is that it requires the user to perform a second click to gain business information such as address, phone number, and directions.
 Information that is readily available in Google/Bing Local.
-Also when this second click occurs it searches for the brand name, causing downstream analytics software to believe that the traffic is branded and not non-branded.
+Also, when this second click occurs, it searches for the brand name, causing downstream analytics software to believe that the traffic is branded and not non-branded.

-“When searching for a local business online that you’re not aware of (i.e. landscaper in Dallas) how important is it that the search engine shows the following? (rank in order)” The full list of what a search engine could show in order of importance is:
+“When searching for a local business online that you’re not aware of (i.e., a landscaper in Dallas), how important is it that the search engine shows the following? (rank in order).”
+The full list of what a search engine could show in order of importance is:

 - Phone number